smartdataHQ/cxs/data/kafka/README.md

 Prod:
 - `replicaCount: 3` # Increase the number of replicas to 3
 - `heapOpts: -Xmx16048m -Xms2024m` # Increase the max heap size to 8GB
-- `deleteTopicEnable: true` # Allow topics to be deleted
-- `servers: [zookeeper.data.svc.cluster.local]` # Use the default zookeeper
-- `kraft.enabled: false` # Use the default zookeeper
+- `resourcesPreset: large` # Set a preset profile or define resources

 ## Setup
 1. open a kubectl shell
 2. copy the right (dev,staging,prod) file to zookeeper.values.yaml (uses authentication)
     - The 'kafka.yaml' file can be created manually or using the following github way
     - Remember to replace the 'YOUR-ACCESS-TOKEN-HERE' text with your access token
-    - `wget https://raw.githubusercontent.com/smartdataHQ/cxs/main/data/kafka/kafka.prod.yaml -O kafka.yaml`
+    - `wget --no-cache --no-cookies https://raw.githubusercontent.com/smartdataHQ/cxs/main/data/kafka/kafka.prod.yaml -O kafka.yaml`
     - *may require editing create+copy+save it in place, to create the file*

 ## Manual Installation Steps